lpalbou/DigitalArticle/docker/README.md

 open http://localhost
 ```

-**Note**: This tests the containerization works.
-Code generation will fail without Ollama, but you can verify UI, API, and infrastructure are healthy.
+**Key Features**:
+- ✅ All directories auto-created by Docker (notebooks, data, logs)
+- ✅ Data persists in named Docker volumes
+- ✅ No manual directory creation needed
+- ⚠️ Code generation will fail without Ollama (expected for this test)

 ---